dragonfly-ai/matrix/README.md

 This implementation of JAMA excludes test and I/O functionality as well as some constructors that comments in the original JAMA library describe as dangerous and unnecessary.

+# Verification

+See the verification subproject of this repository to evaluate the fidelity of this port from Java to Scala.
+Given the original JaMa implementation of hypot, these two matrix libraries produce identical output, however, modern Java includes a more advanced implementation of the hypot function and using it produces tiny discrepancies between Jama and this scala implementation.